chpill/parens-of-the-dead/README.md

 ## Ideas

 * use devcards to "test" the UI
+* load magic numbers from config, make it play nice with the web server component
+* wrap the web-socket in a component on the client?
 * try to use aleph
 * build a health-check endpoint
 * build a reporting endpoint (how many active ws? other stats?)